 ‘Period Pain is Not Normal’: What to Know About Endometriosis

-Around 1 in 10 women have endometriosis and causes extreme pain and discomfort and yet most suffer in silence.
+Around 1 in 10 women have endometriosis which causes extreme pain and discomfort and yet most suffer in silence.

 ‘It’s normal to be in pain when you’re on your period.’